collinshayden/M4OEP-hcollin3-thuynh4/README.md

 **Module 4**
 For the graphics module, we moved away from the unicode board display in the console and into OpenGL and GLUT graphics.
 Each square is a button that has a default color and is clickable.
 When a square is clicked, it records the board coordinate and waits for another click.
 Then it checks to see if that is a legal move, and if so, that move is made.
 If the second (or subsequent) clicks are not legal, the selected square is updated.
 The pieces are being displayed from 45x45 pixel data saved in a .txt file.
 This is the most unfortunate aspect of the project, as textures proved to be far to difficult.
 As a result of this very suboptimal piece display, the program is quite slow.
 It took a lot of time to figure out how to load the pieces.
 And with 45x45, the resolution isn't amazing, however the time cost of doing a higher resolution image in this format would be too great.
+Overall, this was a very challenging adaptation to the project, and took a lot of time and troubleshooting to get everything working.
+If we had more time, we'd really like to use a more efficient and higher quality image display method.

 **Bugs**
 The display being refreshed really doesn't look good.
 It isn't necessarily a bug, but somewhat unavoidable.
 The app is also very slow, likely due to pieces